 Ledger and Trezor are two of the biggest players in the crypto hardware market.

 Trezor sells a similar model for a comparable price (€70.80 or around £58.00), the Trezor One (more about that in this review).
-It also connects using a USB, and in this case, supports over 1000 cryptocurrencies and tokens.
-Trezor also provides a premium version which is more comparable to the Nano X, the Trezor Model T currently costs around €238.80.
+It also connects using a USB and, in this case, supports over 1000 cryptocurrencies and tokens.
+Trezor also provides a premium version which is more comparable to the Nano X, and the Trezor Model T currently costs around €238.80.

 Colour Touch Screen